aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 Read more at [Email settings for User Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-email.html).

 By default, user pools are configured to use Cognito's built in email capability, which by default will send emails from `no-reply@verificationemail.com`.
-If you want to customize the from address, while still using the Cognito built-in email capability, you can do so by specifying a custom email address that has been configured in Amazon SES.
+To customize the from address, while still using the Cognito built-in email capability, specify a custom email address that has been configured in Amazon SES.

 ```ts
 new cognito.UserPool(this, 'myuserpool', {